jo53289/splitwise-rust/README.md

 # splitwise-rust
 A Rust application for splitting expenses between members of a group.

+Ime aplikacije